Sanskriti1102/Hand-Written-Digit-Classification/README.md

 7<br>
 8<br>
 9<br>
-These labels denote the hand written digits which can be plotted as well
+These labels denote the hand written digits which can be plotted as we
+##
+Minor Project given to me by Verzeo
+--